Electrical Page 3

 Fixing Peco PL10E Motors (Below baseboard).
 This can also apply to the Hornby R8014 motor, but ensure the drive pin is long enough to reach the points tie bar after passing through the baseboards thickness.

 Fixing is easily carried out on the underside of the baseboard by using two suitable length and gauge wood screws and two brass style screw cups of the same screw gauge. e.g. use No 6 x 1/2" (3.5 x 15mm) screws.
-Or two flat washers used in place of the screw cups, though I recommend the screw cup method for easy of use and any fine positioning adjustments needed.
+Or two round head woodscrews and flat washers used in place of the screw cups, though I recommend the screw cup method for easy of use and any fine positioning adjustments needed.
 Firstly, mark in pencil where the tie bar exactly lies, mark centrally to the left and right sides of the bar and also centrally either side of the operating hole in the bar in line with the track or if possible mark through the hole in the tie bar by holding the points blades centrally, then remove the point.
-Join the marks to form a cross, where the cross intersects or where the central mark is drill a 9 or 10mm diameter hole, this is the position where the drive pin needs to enter the tie bar from below when the motor is fitted.
+Join the marks to form a cross, where the cross intersects or where the central mark is drill a 9mm diameter hole, this is the position where the drive pin needs to enter the tie bar from below when the motor is fitted.
+Alternatively, drill two 4.5mm dia. holes side by side and elongate them together to form a slot approx. 9mm x 4.5mm.
 On the motor, bend the outer fixing tabs down to form an outward curved "L" shape and bend the inner pair to allow flush fixing - ensure they do not fowl the drive pins movement and then install the motor carefully from underneath.
 Ensure the drive pin has located into the hole in the tie bar.
 Hold the motor firmly in place and with the motors drive pin to one side (The same side as the points are laying).
 Now move the pin over to the opposite position by hand from underneath by using the pin that protrudes from the underside of the motor, ensure the points move over correctly both ways, if not adjust the motors position as needed.
 If all is ok then mark centrally both fixing centres with the aid of a bradawl or awl.
 Slip a brass type screw cup onto a suitable wood screw and drive the screw into place to hold the motor firmly to the underside of the baseboard.
 Recheck that the motor still moves the points both ways, if ok then repeat for the opposite tab.
 Note the cups outer edges should encompass the motor lugs and by clamping the lug holds the motor secure.
 Recheck that the motor still moves the points over correctly now that both screws are in place, do this again by moving the underside drive pin from one side to the other by hand.

 See the drawings below for drilling and fixing details.